-Enhanced Mobility of Seniors and Individuals with Disabilities Program (FTA 5310)
+FTA Section 5310 -Enhanced Mobility of Seniors and Individuals with Disabilities Program

-The goal of the new 5310 Program is to improve mobility for seniors and individuals with disabilities by removing barriers to transportation services and expanding the transportation mobility options available.
-The FTA 5310 Program provides financial assistance for transportation services planned, designed, and carried out to meet the special transportation needs of seniors and individuals with disabilities.
+The goal of the FTA 5310 Program is to improve the mobility of seniors and individuals with disabilities by removing barriers to transportation services and expanding the transportation mobility options available.

 This program provides grant funds for capital, mobility management, and operating expenses for: